guybedford/chomp/docs/task.md

 Templates are functions on tasks returning a new list of tasks.
 All TOML properties apply but with _camelCase_ instead of _kebab-case_.

-PRs to the default Chomp templates library are welcome, or host your own on your own domain or via an npm CDN.
+PRs to the default Chomp extensions library are welcome, or host your own on your own domain or via an npm CDN.
 For support on the JSPM CDN, add `"type": "script"` to the `package.json` of the package to avoid incorrect processing since template extensions are currently scripts and not modules.

-Because remote templates are cached, it is recommended to always use unique URLs with versions when hosting extensions remotely.
+Because remote extensions are cached, it is recommended to always use unique URLs with versions when hosting extensions remotely.

 See the extensions documentation for the full [extensions API](extensions.md#api).